unyt-org/articles/articles/uix-introduction-vue.md

    </main>
    ```

-Now, the variable is **reactively synchronized across all website visitors in realtime** with bidirectional data binding.
-You can also export functions and call them anywhere else.
-Note that you must always `await` those variables and functions if you wanted to use and process them in JavaScript/TypeScript – behind the curtain, they are network transmissions after all.
+Now, the variable is **synchronized across all website visitors in realtime** with bidirectional data binding.
+You can also export functions from the backend and call them anywhere else.
+Note that function calls are always asynchronous since they are network transmissions after all.
+Make sure to use `await` to get the return value of these calls.

-### Databases
+### Data storage

-UIX includes permanent data storage mechanisms that obviate the need for a database.
+UIX includes permanent data storage mechanisms that eliminate the need for an external database.

-1. Create a reactive value (DATEX calls it a "pointer")
+1. Create a reactive value
    ```tsx
    // backend/data.ts
    export const users = $({